This is the prototype of our Kickstarter project featuring our patented Xross Bar Lock.

 Our project is a high performance folding knife that utilizes the Xross Bar patented locking system designed to give a folding knife the feel and safety of a fixed bladed knife.
 We are striving to make this line of knives one of the worlds strongest and safest locking folding knives.

-Funding will be generated with Kickstarter, be sure to sign up to recieve the launch dates at the bottom of the home page.
+Funding will be generated with Kickstarter, be sure to sign up to receive the launch dates on the home page.

 How will the funds bring it to life?

 Previously each knife was crafted by hand but it was necessarily high priced as a result, even as a mid-tech knife the hours to make one can take up to a week or longer..

 We want more people to enjoy this great knife at a much reduced price and is good reason to manufacture it by a reputable company.
 Our goal is bench made quality at an affordable price.

 The Launch Get on the list so that you don't miss our launch on Kickstarter.
 The sign up page is at the bottom of the home page.

 A knife for everyone.
 We plan to lead out with the Montana "Gentleman's Cowboy EDC".
 It is a slimmer model with yet another improvement of the lock to prevent any possibility of ramping open under an extreme pressure on the blade.

 Our first real tests of the strength of the lock proved that it takes an extreme amount of force to close the locked blade due to ramping, however we wanted to eliminate any possibility of that happening under any pressure and thanks to the ingenuity of Dan Humes our Solid works engineer we feel we have accomplished that.